JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 ### Report a bug.
 You can report bugs that you find in the game's thread in the Archipelago Discord server, you can find the Discord invite on the Archipelago website.
-You can find the game's thread by searching `Mindustry` in the "future-game-design" section.
+You can find the game's thread by searching `Mindustry` in the `future-game-design` section.

+You can also open an issue in this repository.

 ## How to compile <a name="compile" />
 If you would like to compile this code on your machine you can follow these instructions: